-This types of massage may benefit people participating in sports and regular exercise and those working in demanding physical jobs.
+This type of massage may benefit people participating in sports and regular exercise and those working in demanding physical jobs.

 Treatments vary from back and shoulder work, to deep tissue and muscle work of the legs for runners or people playing sport regularly.

-This massage may aid the bodies own natural lymph circulation which eliminates toxins and transports nutrients to the cells.
+This massage may aid the body’s own natural lymph circulation which eliminates toxins and transports nutrients to the cells.

 Various levels of pain and sometimes loss of mobility can be caused by problems arising from the head, neck and shoulder areas.
 Problems may be caused by stress, injury, posture and other lifestyle factors.